The Cauchy Problem for Non-Archimedean Pseudodifferential Equations of Klein-Gordon Type: Abstract

 \section{Abstract}

-In this article we introduce a new class of non Archimedean pseudodifferential equations of Klein-Gordon type whose solutions can be easily quantized using the machinery of the second quantization.
-We study the Cauchy problem for these equations.
-We present a `semi-formal' constructruction, on the $p$-adic Minkowski space, of the neutral and charged quantum scalar fields having a nonzero $p$-adic number as mass parameter.
+In this article we introduce a new class of non-Archime\-dean pseudodifferential equations of Klein-Gordon type and study the corresponding Cauchy problem for these equations.
+A remarkable fact is that the non-Archime\-dean Klein-Gordon equations exhibit many similar properties to the classical Klein-Gordon equations.